amitmerchant1990/reverie/reviewerfaq.md

 In OpenReview, you should see a button labeled "Official Comment" at the top of the paper forum.
 Click on it to open a message form.
 For messaging exclusively the action editors, please select only "area chairs" in the "Readers" field of the form.

-### How do I communicate to the action editors that I am unavailable in a given month?
+### How do I communicate to the editors in chief that I am unavailable in a given month?
 We hope that in Q3 2021 OpenReview will roll out their v2 API, and we hope that API will allow us to create a button or other functionality whereby you can move yourself from "reviewers unavailable" to "action editor available" and back.
 For now, if you are unavailable in a month, email editors@aclrollingreview.org.